rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 Generating your WooCommerce Product Feed was never this easy!

 Any marketplace you want to list your products on, you can generate an accurate product feed with your WooCommerce products in just a few clicks.

+Unwrap the joy of savings this Christmas! 🎁

+✨ <a href="https://rextheme.com/best-woocommerce-product-feed/pricing/?utm_source=pfm-repo-CTA&utm_medium=pfm-repo&utm_campaign=chirstmas-2023" target="_blank">**Enjoy a 25% off on all plans of Product Feed Manager For WooCommerce and start growing your business today!**🎄 </a>

 Use our pre-defined merchant templates to generate flawless feeds for the popular merchants, including -